Back to articles list Articles Cookbook

 Is SQL a Programming Language?

-SQL is a powerful tool for communicating with database management systems.
+SQL is a language for communicating with databases.
 When you write SQL queries, you give instructions to the computer and it performs these instructions—it sounds like programming.
 However, you cannot build an application with SQL as you can with Python or Java.
 So, is SQL a programming language?

 If you're new to SQL or unsure about its details, start with our SQL Basics course.
 It's a straightforward introduction to get you up to speed quickly.

-To address this controversial issue, I suggest starting with recognizing the differences between several key concepts.
+I suggest we start with recognizing the differences between several key concepts.
 We’ll have no problem answering if SQL is a programming language after we define the term “programming language” and have a clear understanding of the differences between general-purpose programming languages and domain-specific programming languages.

 According to Webopedia, “a programming language is a vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks.”
 SQL is definitely a programming language given this definition.